Phillweston/PPT---WinnieOS-9-Trial-Demo/README.md

 * Creative Commons: CC BY-NC 3.0
 	* Commercial use of this creation is strictly prohibited.
-	* You must include the author's name "SAM TOKI STUDIO" or "Sam Toki" in your creation if it is based on this creation.
+	* You must include the author's name "Phillweston" in your creation if it is based on this creation.

 -----